Inversely Learning Transferable Rewards via Abstracted States: Experiments

 \subsection{Evaluations in MuJoCo-Gym}

-Two source tasks and one target task from each of the {\bf Half Cheetah} and {\bf Ant} domains in MuJoCo-Gym are used.
+We use the {\bf Half Cheetah} and {\bf Ant} domains in MuJoCo-Gym.
 Figure~\ref{fig:mujoco_source_target_envs} illustrates the source and target tasks, which differ in dynamics between the sources and between the sources and the target.
 Specifically, these differences in dynamics arise from {\em disabling} different pairs of legs.
 Disabled legs are indicated in red in the frames of Fig.~\ref{fig:mujoco_source_target_envs}.
 While the action space remains unchanged across the environments, as the input actions are directly applied to all joints regardless of whether a leg is disabled, the dynamics differ because the disabled legs cannot respond to the input actions.

-Although the original reward functions across source and target tasks are similar in structure, IRL focuses on recovering a reward that matches the expert’s state density.
-Since each task exhibits distinct dynamics, the resulting expert state densities differ.
-Consequently, learning reward functions independently in each task yields task-specific rewards that are not directly transferable.
-The experiments support this claim are reported in the Appendix \ref{appendix:single_source}.